wzh99/IRL/README.md

 ### Dead Code Elimination

 Conventional mark-sweep algorithm to find instructions that define unused variables.
-This may serve as a subroutine for other optimizations.
+This may serve as a subroutine for other passes.
 It is implemented as a method of [`lang::func::Fn`](src/lang/ssa.rs).
 Wrapper for this method is in [`pass::util::DceOpt`](src/pass/util.rs).

 ### Aggressive DCE